Skip to main content

 Is LinkedIn really worth it for creators who aren't in B2B?

-Yes, but with a caveat.
-LinkedIn's audience skews professional and business-oriented, so B2C creators in categories like fashion, food, or entertainment will find a smaller relevant audience compared to Instagram or TikTok.
-But if you're a creator who sells knowledge (courses, coaching, consulting), sells to businesses, or is building a SaaS product, LinkedIn is arguably the highest-value platform per follower.
-The purchasing power and decision-making authority of the average LinkedIn user is significantly higher than on any other social platform.
-Even B2C creators in categories like personal finance, career development, or self-improvement find strong engagement on LinkedIn because those topics overlap with professional identity.
+Yes, with one caveat.
+B2C creators in fashion, food, or entertainment will find a smaller relevant audience here than on Instagram or TikTok.
+But if you sell knowledge (courses, coaching, consulting), sell to businesses, or build software, LinkedIn is the highest-value platform per follower.
+Even B2C creators in personal finance, career development, or self-improvement find strong engagement, because those topics overlap with professional identity.

-How many followers do you need to see real results on LinkedIn?
+How many followers do you need to see real results?

 Fewer than you think.
-Because LinkedIn's engagement rate is so much higher than other platforms, you can see meaningful results with 500-1,000 engaged followers.
-I've seen creators with under 2,000 followers generate consistent inbound leads because their content reaches the right people.
-The quality of your followers matters far more than the quantity.
-One thousand LinkedIn followers who are decision-makers in your target industry are worth more than 50,000 Instagram followers who scroll past your content.
-Focus on creating content that attracts the right audience rather than chasing follower count.
-If you're working on growing intentionally, check out our guide to growing LinkedIn followers.
+Because the engagement rate is so much higher here, you can see meaningful results with 500 to 1,000 engaged followers.
+Creators under 2,000 followers can generate consistent inbound leads when their content reaches the right people.
+Attract the right audience, don't chase the count.
+See our guide to growing LinkedIn followers.

 Is LinkedIn Creator Mode worth turning on?

-Creator Mode changes your default profile action from "Connect" to "Follow," adds a "Talks about" section to your profile, and gives you access to LinkedIn Live and newsletters.
-What it does not do is give your posts more algorithmic reach.
-The algorithm treats Creator Mode and non-Creator Mode posts identically.
-The real benefit is the Follow button - it lets people follow you without sending a connection request, which removes friction for audience growth.
-If you're serious about building a creator presence on LinkedIn, turn it on.
-There's no downside.
-But don't expect a magical boost in post performance.
-The newsletter access alone makes it worth enabling, since newsletter subscribers get email notifications for every issue, completely bypassing the algorithm.
+Creator Mode swaps your default profile action from "Connect" to "Follow," adds a "Talks about" section, and unlocks LinkedIn Live and newsletters.
+What it does not do is give your posts more reach; the algorithm treats it identically.
+The real win is the Follow button, which lets people follow without a connection request.
+Turn it on.
+There's no downside, and the newsletter access alone is worth it.

-Negative comments are actually opportunities if you handle them well.
-First, distinguish between constructive criticism and trolling.
-For constructive pushback, respond thoughtfully and acknowledge valid points - these exchanges often generate the most valuable discussion threads, and the algorithm rewards genuine back-and-forth conversation.
-For trolls or bad-faith criticism, you have options: ignore it (the comment loses visibility if you do not engage), hide the comment (only you and the commenter can see it), or delete it if it violates community standards.
-Never get defensive or match negativity with negativity - other readers are watching how you respond, and grace under pressure builds credibility.
-The best creators treat disagreement as content fuel: a critical comment might inspire your next post exploring that opposing viewpoint.
+Distinguish constructive criticism from trolling.
+For real pushback, respond thoughtfully and acknowledge valid points; these threads often generate the most valuable discussion, and the algorithm rewards genuine back-and-forth.
+For bad-faith comments, you can ignore (it loses visibility), hide (only you and the commenter see it), or delete if it breaks community standards.
+Never match negativity with negativity.
+Other readers watch how you respond, and grace under pressure builds credibility.

 Related free tools